militant-ops/Trading-Journal-App-using-Supabase-VSCode-HTML-CSS-JS/README.md

 - Visual Studio Code (VS Code) — the code editor used to write and edit the HTML, CSS, and JavaScript
 - VS Code Live Server extension — used to run the app locally in the browser with live reload while building
-- Google Chrome DevTools — used to debug JavaScript (Console tab) and inspect live network requests to Supabase (Network tab)
 - Supabase — backend-as-a-service used for the database (Postgres), REST API, and file storage (trade screenshots)
 - Supabase SQL Editor — used to write and run the SQL that created the database schema